Crossroads provides emergency safehousing, advocacy, legal assistance, rapid rehousing and crisis intervention for victims of domestic violence

 Domestic violence is abuse that may include physical, sexual, emotional, verbal, economic and psychological patterns in which the abuser's conscious or unconscious goal is to gain or maintain control over the victim.
 Not all forms of domestic violence are against the law, and there are not always physical signs of abuse.

 Crossroads Safehouse first opened its doors to the Northern Colorado community in 1980 when it offered four rooms to victims of domestic violence.
-Crossroads is now housed in a 29,000 square foot facility with 31 rooms and 96 beds serving women, children and men every day of the year.
-Our team of 31 dedicated staff members works hard to provide wrap-around services to victims of domestic violence and interpersonal abuse, including access to our emergency shelter with therapy, advocacy, legal advice, food, clothing and much more.
-History of Crossroads Safehouse
+Crossroads is now housed in a 29,000 square foot facility with 31 rooms serving victims and their children every day of the year.
+Our team of 35 dedicated staff members works hard to provide wrap-around services to victims of domestic violence and interpersonal abuse, including access to our emergency shelter with therapy, advocacy, legal advice, food, clothing and much more.